joshhayles/django/101/_notes.md

   - Next, you build the database with the `python3 manage.py migrate` command, which executes the instructions in the migrations file

   Note: it's not required to include the app_name after the makemigrations command.
 However, if you do not specify an app name, a migrations file will be created for all available changes throughout the Django project.

+  Simple example of a Blog site dataset table in Django:

+  - Table called "Post"
+  - Columns for Title, Author, Body
+  - Rows (the actual data)

+  ### Linking tables together
+  Typically, to link two tables together (because they have some shared relationship), you do this by linking the primary key, usually user_id, to the relevant field in the other table.

+  For example, to link a User model primary key, user_id to another model called Post, which has an "author" field, you'd link the user_id to the Post.author field.

+  This is known as a foreign key relationship.
+Foreign keys in one table always correspond to the primary keys of a different table.

   ## Django's Admin
   To use Django's admin portal, you first create a superuser who can log in: